mvuorre/exampleRPackage/README.md

     complete and definitive set of instructions on how to write R packages.
 It is almost unreadable in it’s comprehensiveness, and unnecessary for small R packages.
+  - <https://happygitwithr.com/>: A guide for using Git with R and R Studio

 ## References